dbough/DannyChoo.com-Post-Scraper/README.md

 DannyChoo.com Post Scraper v0.1.0
 =================================
-DannyChoo.com Post Scraper (*dc_post_scraper*) is a PHP library that allows you to glean data from DannyChoo.com and store it in a MySQL database.
+DannyChoo.com Post Scraper is a PHP library that allows you to glean data from DannyChoo.com and store it in a MySQL database.

 It is part of a bigger project that will offer a RESTful API to gather DannyChoo.com post info.